antarctica/bas-style-kit-docs/site/_start/introduction.md

 As well as Bootstrap, the BAS Style Kit takes influences from:

 * the [Government Digital Service (GDS)](https://gds.blog.gov.uk/about/)
-* other frameworks, organisations and other sources of best practice
+* other frameworks, organisations and sources of best practice

 {% include snippets/topic-section-metadata.html
   title="Quick start"
   heading_level=2
 %}

-The recommended, and quickest, way to include the BAS Style Kit in your website or application is to use the BAS CDN.
+The recommended, and quickest, way to include the BAS Style Kit in your website or service is to use the BAS CDN.

 Include these two CSS files, in the order given and before any other of your project's styles, in the <code>&lt;head&gt;</code> element: